 Odor Control Systems

-A vapor-phase mechanism works on the main sources of the problems that create the odor.
-These problems could be wet wells, head works, drains, duct pipes, and packed but not properly ventilated rooms, etc. Besides, for the treatment of polluted and packed air, the vapor-phase odor control technology involves a negative pressure to create and maintain ventilation.
-This negative force further helps in averting the problems like leakage in the room, chamber, supply drains, or ducting.
+- A vapor-phase mechanism works on the main sources of the problems that create the odor.
+These problems could be wet wells, head works, drains, duct pipes, and packed but not properly ventilated rooms.
+For the treatment of polluted and packed air, the vapor-phase odor control technology involves a negative pressure to create and maintain ventilation.
+This negative force further helps in averting problems like leakage in a room, chamber, supply drains, or ducting.

-If the process equipment releases some liquid, it will also release some kind of odor.
+- If the process equipment releases some liquid, it will also release some kind of odor.
 And, to treat that liquid, Liquid Redox Technology is a solution.
 Although an old technique, it is not that frequently used by the industry.
-Mainly gas production and petroleum refinery sites use this technology; however, many petroleum production businesses consider it an expensive and intricate method of odor control.
+Mainly, gas production and petroleum refinery sites use this technology; however, many petroleum production businesses consider it an expensive and intricate method of odor control.
 The machineries that support this technology are not easily available; in addition, they need an expert hand to operate.
-With this method that is largely found in ventilation systems, you can remove hydrogen sulfide from a liquid exhaust stream.
+With this method, largely found in ventilation systems, you can remove hydrogen sulfide from a liquid exhaust stream.

-The biofiltration technology is taken into consideration if there is a need to remove biodegradable contaminants from a liquid flow.
-Mostly found in a biofilter, the technology solubilizes the odor causing contaminants.
-It can effectively work on the vapor as well as aqueous phase while on the surface of an organic medium, including as compost, mulch, or peat.
-This method can curb a number of sulfur-based compounds, for example, hydrogen sulfide organic sulfide, and mercaptans.
+- Biofiltration technology is taken into consideration if there is a need to remove biodegradable contaminants from a liquid flow.
+Mostly found in a biofilter, this technology solubilizes the odor-causing contaminants.
+It can effectively work on the vapor as well as the aqueous phase while on the surface of an organic medium, including as compost, mulch, or peat.
+This method can curb a number of sulfur-based compounds; for example, hydrogen sulfide organic sulfide and mercaptans.
 However, it may not be a potent solution for nitrogen-rich odor generating agents.